lesjames/breakpoint/readme.md

 **Pro Tip**: If you set the min column to 0 when sandboxing then breakpoint will create a max width media query.
 Use this if you need styles to cascade down instead of up.

+## Other Features

+### IE Support

+`$ie-support` sets the number of columns that vintage IE should use as a layout.
+Since breakpoint generates your fixed width structure inside media queries vintage IE won't see it and thus serve the mobile first fluid layout. `$ie-support` will make sure that a single, fixed width layout gets served to vintage IE without media queries.
+You need to make sure that the column count you set for `$ie-support` matches a layout break point.

+### Grid Overlay

+Setting `$grid-overlay` to true will generate a visual overlay of your grid for testing.

+### JS Hook

+Breakpoint creates a hidden label (width on the head tag) that can be read by JavaScript so that you can pass the current number of columns to your scripts.
+This can be used to conditionally load assests at certain breakpoints or trigger other scripty stuff.

 ## Changelog

-5/28/12 - Pushed version 2.0
+6/11/12 - Reorg and cleanup.
+Added JS hook and script 5/28/12 - Pushed version 2.0

 ## Credits